Debt Ratios for Home Lending

-The debt to income ratio is a tool lenders use to calculate how much money is available for a monthly mortgage payment after all your other monthly debt obligations are fulfilled.
+Your ratio of debt to income is a tool lenders use to determine how much money is available for your monthly home loan payment after you meet your various other monthly debt payments.

-Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number is the percentage of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the full payment.
+For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything.

-The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
+Recurring debt includes vehicle payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

 Don't forget these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+We will be happy to go over pre-qualification to determine how much you can afford.